QUEENPRIYAOP/THANOSV2/README.md

-# A repo with all the codes of HellBot.
+# A repo with all the codes of thanos.